 If you give this recipe a try, let me know!
 Leave a comment, rate it, or take a picture and tag it #ofbatteranddough on Instagram.

-- 4 oz (¾ cup) white chocolate chips (if using a white chocolate bar, break it into small pieces)
+- 4 ounces (¾ cup) white chocolate chips (if using a white chocolate bar, break it into small pieces)

 - ¼ teaspoon baking soda

-- 4 tablespoon (2oz) butter, at room temperature
+- 4 tablespoons (2 ounces) butter, salted or unsalted, at room temperature

 - 2 large eggs, at room temperature